cdapio/cdap/cdap-examples/Purchase/README.md

 Features introduced: Custom Dataset with ad-hoc querying capability, Workflow, and MapReduce.

-- Uses scheduled MapReduce Workflows to read from one ObjectStore Dataset and write to another and demonstrates using ad-hoc SQL queries.
+- Uses a scheduled MapReduce program and Workflow to read from one ObjectStore Dataset and write to another and demonstrates using ad-hoc SQL queries.

   - Send sentences of the form "Tom bought 5 apples for $10" to the purchaseStream.
   - The PurchaseFlow reads the purchaseStream and converts every input String into a Purchase object and stores the object in the purchases Dataset.
-  - When scheduled by the PurchaseHistoryWorkFlow, the PurchaseHistoryBuilder MapReduce job reads the purchases Dataset, creates a purchase history, and stores the purchase history in the history Dataset every morning at 4:00 A.M.
-You can manually (on the Process page in the CDAP Console) or programmatically execute the PurchaseHistoryBuilder MapReduce job to store customers' purchase history in the history Dataset.
+  - When scheduled by the PurchaseHistoryWorkFlow, the PurchaseHistoryBuilder MapReduce program reads the purchases Dataset, creates a purchase history, and stores the purchase history in the history Dataset every morning at 4:00 A.M.
+You can manually (on the Process page in the CDAP Console) or programmatically execute the PurchaseHistoryBuilder MapReduce to store customers' purchase history in the history Dataset.
   - Request the ``PurchaseHistoryService`` retrieve from the *history* Dataset the purchase history of a user.
   - You can use SQL to formulate ad-hoc queries over the history Dataset.
 This is done by